seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 hello i'm twsting this documentation and you  are supposed to have cert
 # Week 1
 I was tasked by my lecturer to do certian thing.
-To make a piano with 5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
+To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.

-puzzle game with music using brain wave
+Even though this first week

 AI intergration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjkzMjM0MDcsLTQ0ODI1NDA0NywtOT
+eyJoaXN0b3J5IjpbMTI0ODAyMjIzNCwtMTY2OTMyMzQwNywtND
-c5MjIyNTc3LC04ODM2NDAxLC0xNDcxNzAwMjU1LC02NTg2NDk1
+Q4MjU0MDQ3LC05NzkyMjI1NzcsLTg4MzY0MDEsLTE0NzE3MDAy
-NTIsLTIwMDU2NzUzODEsLTE5NDg1NjgyNDgsNDYzOTc0NCw1Nz
+NTUsLTY1ODY0OTU1MiwtMjAwNTY3NTM4MSwtMTk0ODU2ODI0OC
-Q5MzE1NDIsNTcxODE1Mzc3XX0=
+w0NjM5NzQ0LDU3NDkzMTU0Miw1NzE4MTUzNzddfQ==
 -->